 The Minnesota Forest Pest First Detectors training program is designed to help identify the occurrence of Emerald Ash Borer and other forest pests in Minnesota.
-Other pests to be discussed include gypsy moth, Asian longhorned beetle, Japanese barberry and Oriental bittersweet.
+Other pests to be discussed include spongy (aka. gypsy) moth, Asian longhorned beetle, Japanese barberry and round leaf (aka.
+Oriental) bittersweet.

 First Detector volunteers are the front line of defense against likely infestations.
 After completing the training, their commitments include: